SeaLiteral/especias/README.md

 * (V)(C)(C)(V)
 * Sometimes also VCiCV, but only when the software would deem the corresponding VCCV doesn't fit the phonotactics.
 I've could use some feedback on this one.

-Any part of those can be left out, but that means some sequences of characters can be written in more than one way, which should probably be used to make briefs.
+Any part of those can be left out, but that means some sequences of characters can be written in more than one way, leaving some room for briefs.
+To change the order of sounds in the left syllable, add the # key (the number bar, unless you've configured some other key to act as number bar, which I would suggest doing if you move the entire keyboard to the right).
+To change the order of the right syllable, add the "plus" key, whatever Plover normally writes -D with.
+To make it easier to write, you may want to write -D with both the key to the right of -T and the one to the right of -S. To write longer words, add the asterisk to all but the last syllable.

 The name refers to the fact that the Spanish dictionary would allow words like "especias" to be written in a single stroke.
 The e would be added when starting a word with SP, there would be a consonant chord for "ci" (though it would probably write something else if the vowel after it were an I).
 And AS is such a common ending in Spanish that I would either be able to write it entirely with the AIU vowel keys or by having the colon keys add an S.